Which widget should I use?

 I want to compare multiple values in a single view

-- Pie Chart widget: This is ideal for comparing resource utilization across multiple devices, office locations, customers, etc. For instance, you could compare percentage of your network flow being used by each distinct office location.
+- Pie Chart widget: Ideal for comparing resource utilization across multiple devices, office locations, customers, etc. For example, you could compare the percentage of your network flow being used by each distinct office location.

 - Table widget: Lets you easily compare datapoint values across multiple devices.

-As with Devices, Service graphs can be added to a dashboard direct from the Services page.
-You can also use the following widgets for services:
+As with Devices, website graphs can be added to a dashboard direct from the Websites page.
+You can also use the following widgets for websites:

 - HTML widget: An easy way to see what your customers see when accessing your URL.

-- NOC widget: See alert status of Service groups or specific services.
+- NOC widget: See alert status of website groups or individual websites.

-- Service SLA Widget: See the percent uptime for one or more services.
+- SLA widget: See the percent uptime for one or more websites.

-- Service Status widget: The status of a specific service across testing locations.
+- Website Status widget: The status of a specific website across testing locations.